nilportugues/laravel5-jsonapi/README.md

 Content-type: application/vnd.api+json
 ```

-And notice how response will be empty:ro
+And notice how response will be empty:

 ```
 ```